Tiny-Earth/DemoSite/site/src/intro.md

     - Describe how scientific teaching leverages the facets of science for students for learning and for instructors while teaching.
     - Commit to one action you could take to put scientific teaching in practice with respect to students learning science and for you, the instructor, teaching science.
     - Understand key concepts and principles:
-        - Scientific teaching offers a natural structure for teaching that parallels our scientific research, as well as the scientific practices we are asking our students to learn.
+        - Scientific teaching offers a natural structure for teaching that parallels  scientific research, as well as the scientific practices we are asking our students to learn.
         - The STC focuses on what instructors have agency to change: The classroom.

-Scientific teaching offers a natural structure for teaching that parallels our scientific research, as well as the scientific practices we are asking our students to learn.
+Scientific teaching offers a natural structure for teaching that parallels  scientific research, as well as the scientific practices we are asking our students to learn.

 ```@raw html
 <figure>